rjalic/tips-and-snips/postgresql/in-vs-equals-with-enums.md

 Execution time: 1107.252 ms
 ```

-As can be seen from the examples above the `in` example did some very different planning, namely:
+As can be seen from the examples above the `IN` example did some very different planning, namely:

 1. Dropped two conditions from the recheck condition (the very long conditiong string is exactly the same for both of the examples), resulting in more rows being removed by the index recheck
-2. Different filter with some enumy magic in there which removed significantly more rows (yes the rows removed by the filter in the first example were actually that small)
+2. Different filter with some enum magic in there which removed significantly more rows (yes the rows removed by the filter in the first example were actually that small)
-3. Presumably, due to the previous two changes (number of rows that were dropped), the index scan on the triple column index was ommitted, along with the bitmap AND operation resulting in one less nesting level
+3. Presumably, due to the previous two changes (number of rows that were dropped), the index scan on the triple column index was ommitted, along with the `BitmapAnd` operation, resulting in one less nesting level

 Version used: 10.18